splunk/splunk-sap-logserv/docs/content/install-setup/install-ta.md

 ### :material-circle-box:{ .taiconcolor } Download the TA

-Download and install the Splunk TA for SAP LogServ from the <a href="https://github.com/splunk/splunk-sap-logserv/tree/main/release_binaries" target="_blank">GitHub repository</a>
+Download the Splunk TA for SAP LogServ from the <a href="https://github.com/splunk/splunk-sap-logserv/tree/main/release_binaries" target="_blank">GitHub repository</a>

 ### :material-circle-box:{ .taiconcolor } Install in Splunk Cloud